Jacqueline

 Does it notify you when the crepe or pizzelle is done?

-Do the makers come with any kind of recipes?
+Do the makers come with any kind of recipe?

 Conclusion

-Overall, it looks like the top two pizzelle makers are #4 and #5 both are very reasonably priced, and even though they each have their own negatives, they are both worth the price.
+Overall, it looks like the top two pizzelle makers, #4 and #5, are both very reasonably priced, and even though they each have their own negatives, they are both worth the price.

 Happy Baking!